Wednesday, July 30, 2025

 Valcour Island Lighthouse

 Marc- The sailboats started out of Shelburne Bay this morning at about 08:00 to take advantage of the 20 knot breeze from the South and to avoid potential thunderstorms that might arise in the afternoon.
-I t raining at the start and intermittently all morning.
+I t rained at the start and intermittently all morning.
 I raised the Genoa and decided that would be enough for me to handle single-handed.
 All was fine until we passed Juniper Island and entered the broad part of Lake Champlain.
-There were four foot waves created by the long open stretch of water with a wind from the South of this intensity.
+There were four-foot waves created by the long open stretch of water with a wind from the South of this intensity.
 Coda handled everything very well despite the Captain not enjoying the occasional roll of the boat.
 By 10:00 the wind had diminished as well as the waves and the visibility had greatly improved.
 I was quite excited to see the New York shoreline and the Adirondacks again.
-It appears that the Southerly wind sent the forest fire smoke back North into Canada.
+It appears that the Southerly wind sent the forest fire smoke, that has been around here for a few days, back North into Canada.

 Approaching Valcour Island.